TTENSHII/GunkansQuest/README.md

 ## Enemies:
 - More than 5 different enemies and 3 unique bosses.
-- Bosses have special patterns, like throwing objects, summoning spikes, etc.
+- Bosses have special patterns, like throwing or summoning objects, etc.
 - Enemies can move and attack the player.
 - The player takes damage upon colliding with enemies.